 There is not one audio format that can play across all browsers and platforms with built-in support.
 To avoid having to use multiple audio formats, Construct uses its own WebM Opus decoder for Safari & iOS, which are the last platforms left that do not have built-in support for WebM Opus.

 The following formats can be imported to Construct.
 PCM WAV or FLAC files are recommended.
-Not all files are converted, as noted below.

 - PCM WAV (.wav): converted to WebM Opus

 - FLAC (.flac): converted to WebM Opus

 - WebM (.webm): copied to project if Opus, else converted to Opus

 - MPEG-4 AAC (.m4a): converted to WebM Opus in most browsers (note this is lossy)